Mike Casey Trio

 A unique group not only in their approach but in instrumentation, the Mike Casey Trio features Mike on sax, Matt Dwonszyk on bass, & Corey Garcia on drums - three of the brightest young rising stars in jazz today.
 The absence of guitar/piano allows the band a distinctive sound: earthy & accessible, yet mature, mysterious, upbeat - full of surprises.
 On a mission to be a passionate vessel for “jazz” in the 21st century, this band demands the audiences’ attention with its searing, eclectic, powerful sound – whether bringing down the house with funky, adventurous originals or blowing the minds of listeners with genre-bending re-imaginations of songs by artists like The Beatles, Frank Ocean, Soundgarden, Queen, Daniel Caesar, and more.

-Garnering over 1.3 million streams worldwide (without a record label or manager - an anomaly in jazz), Mike has been featured by the likes of Huffington Post, Spotify, Evernote, Downbeat, Jay-Z's TIDAL, Jazz in Europe, Nextbop, Amazon Music, Deezer, @NPRMusic/WBGO/Jazz Night In America, Connecticut Magazine, Live for Live Music, jazz icon Sonny Rollins (the pioneer of the sax/bass/drums format), WXPN's The Key, Hartford Courant, & much more.
+Garnering over 2.2 million streams worldwide in 2 years (without a record label or manager - an anomaly in jazz), Mike has been featured by the likes of Huffington Post, Music Ally, cover of Spotify’s largest jazz playlist “State of Jazz”, Evernote, Downbeat, Jay-Z's TIDAL, Jazz in Europe, Amazon Music, @NPRMusic/WBGO/Jazz Night In America, Connecticut Magazine, Entrepeneur, Live for Live Music, jazz icon Sonny Rollins’s social media (the pioneer of the sax/bass/drums format), & much more.

 MORE ABOUT MIKE:

 Mike Casey is one of the most powerful saxophonists of the millennial generation.